Overview

 Symptoms

 Obsessive-compulsive disorder (OCD) is listed in the category of “obsessive-compulsive and related disorders” in the fifth edition of the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-V).
-This is a change from the DSM-IV, which included OCD in the category of “anxiety disorders”.
+This is a change from the DSM-IV, which included obsessive-compulsive disorder in the category of “anxiety disorders”.
 OCD is still widely considered an anxiety disorder due to the worry and nervousness that accompany obsessions and compulsions.

 Because obsessive-compulsive disorder is a mental health condition that involves a cycle of thoughts, obsessions, and compulsions, it may be helpful to break the symptoms of the condition down into these specific categories.